lstipi/sailing-school-P1/README.md

   - Moto G4 (Chrome emulator)
   - Ipad (Chrome emulator)

-Bugs occured mostly because of my typos, but they were corrected as they were found.
+Bugs occurred mostly because of my typos, but they were corrected as they were found.
 According to the Validators, the html and css code is fully functional.
 The submit button is positioned strangely when on mobile devices, and will be fixed in the next update.
 There's a possibility of more existing bugs I haven't encountered yet, so those will (hopefully) be squashed when found.

 ## Defects
   - CSS smooth scrolling
     - The scrolling on all devices was rather abrupt, therefore it was fixed by adding the scroll-behavior: smooth; property in CSS.
-  - Sailing Lessons scroll goes to odd spot
+  - Sailing Lessons scroll goes to an odd spot
     - After fixating the navigation on the top of the page, the Sailing Lessons button lead to an odd place on the page, not the one it was supposed to anyway.
 It was fixed by adding the scroll-margin-top: 70px; property to CSS stylesheet for desktop and, scroll-margin-top: 70px; and 100px for smaller devices.
   - Form fields too small on mobile
-    - The form fields were too small to interact with on mobile, was fixed by adding padding:8px; property for the ids in question within the media query targeting small devices.
-The form submit button needs further styling which will be done in the next update.
+    - The form fields were too small to interact with on mobile, this defect was fixed by adding padding:8px; property for the ids in question within the media query targeting small devices.
+The form submits button needs further styling which will be done in the next update.

     ![Defect](https://i.imgur.com/Ao8nlu6.png)